-- 4 Receivables (continued) - 4.1 These receivables carry effective profit rate of 15% (30 June 2017: 15%). - 4.2 Management fees are charged to syndication and investment holding companies on behalf of investors in accordance with the administration agreements.
-These are ordinarily settled upon exit of the underlying investments. - 4.3 This balance includes receivables amounting to US\$ 0.5 million (30 June 2017: US\$ 0.5 million), which will be settled through proceeds from escrow funds.
+- 4 Receivables (continued) - 4.1 These receivables carry effective profit rate of 15% (30 June 2018: 15%). - 4.2 Management fees are charged to syndication and investment holding companies on behalf of investors in accordance with the administration agreements.
+These are ordinarily settled upon exit of the underlying investments. - 4.3 In 2018, this balance included receivables amounting to US\$ 0.5 million, which was settled through proceeds from escrow funds.
 Escrow funds represent a percentage of the sale proceeds of investments held in an escrow account to be used in the event of indemnification or an adjustment of the sale price.
-These escrow balances are carried at their face value assuming full recoverability.
-The escrows are expected to realize within one year (30 June 2017: one year) from the end of the reporting period.
+These escrow balances were carried at their face value assuming full recoverability.